csianglim/csianglim.github.io/_posts/2018-07-27-Docker-Slycot-Control.md

 ```

 # Docker Hub
-This Docker container is also available in this [GitHub repo](https://github.com/csianglim/alpine-slycot-control).
+This Docker container is also available in this [GitHub repo](https://github.com/csianglim/alpine-slycot-control) or this [DockerHub repo](https://hub.docker.com/r/csianglim/alpine-slycot-control/).

 Alternatively, use Docker pull: